2026 VETQI Summit Melbourne

 Known for his engaging and energetic style, Marc has inspired thousands of VET professionals through his innovative approaches to learning design, facilitation, and professional development.
 He is a multi-award-winning educator and keynote speaker whose work has helped shape national conversations about quality, engagement and excellence in training delivery.

 Passionate about creating memorable learning experiences, Marc focuses on blending practical skills with creativity to make training both effective and enjoyable.
-His enduring contribution to the sector lies in his commitment to fostering professional growth, encouraging innovation
+His enduring contribution to the sector lies in his commitment to fostering professional growth, encouraging innovation and championing the vital role of educators in shaping Australia’s future workforce.

 Kerri Buttery